-Split Rail Fence with Wire – Simply Effective
+Split Rail Fence with Wire Mesh- Simply Effective

 Split rail fence was originally designed to keep large farm animals contained.
 Because if its open design, having large spaces between the rails, smaller animals pass through it easily.

-All three are popular.
-However, each style does have advantages and disadvantages.
-What you are trying to contain may dictate the style of mesh that is best for you.
+All three types of wire backing are popular.
+However, each style of wire mesh does have advantages and disadvantages.
+What you are trying to contain may dictate the style of wire mesh that is best for you.

-Sometimes, home owners associations and city codes determine the style of split rail fence with wire permitted.
-The number of rails the fence has determines the height of the wire.
+Sometimes, home owners associations and city codes determine the style of split rail fence with wire mesh permitted.
+The overall height of split rail fencing, usually determined by the number of rails will also determine the overall height of the wire mesh.

 Split rail fences with 2 rails will have 36″ tall wire.
 Fences with 3 rails will have 48″ tall wire mesh.